 Do you take tons of photos of your dog?
 Of course you do.
 How can pass up the opportunity to capture your dog’s adorableness, sunny days at the dog park, and those times when she’s curled up sleeping peacefully?
 Here’s what to do with them.

 Just where are all of those photos of your dog?
 Maybe you have printed copies of some and hopefully, have a few framed ones in your home, but if nearly all in your phone, camera or on your computer, here’s the best thing you can do with them: Create a photo book!

 Whether it’s a book you create for yourself so it’s easy to show off your dog’s good looks, a book to honor a beloved dog that has passed, or one you design for a dog lover in your life, it’s something lasting that you or your recipient will treasure.

-I recently created a hardcover book chronicling as I call it ‘the early years’ of my dog Larry – from puppyhood to the handsome dog of nearly three years he is today.
+I created a hardcover book chronicling as I call it ‘the early years’ of my dog Larry – from puppyhood to the handsome dog of nearly he is today.
 It’s a gift for my husband who is crazy about Larry and I know he’ll love it (and shhhhh, it’s really for me too!).
 I created the book at Blurb.com in a matter of hours, where anyone can make beautiful bookstore-quality books of all types and regardless of their level of computer and design skills.

 Briefly, here’s how it works using Blurb’s online bookmaking tool and some tips for getting started:

 - Go to blurb.com and create a free account.

-- Choose your bookmaking tool, in this case Bookify, although you can also go with their downloadable tool or choose the PDF to book option if you’re a design pro.
+- Choose your bookmaking tool.
+I used the online tool that lets you import photos from your computer, Instagram or Facebook.
+You can also use their downloadable tool or choose the PDF to book option if you’re a design pro.

 - Choose your book size – from a smaller 7”x7” book (starting at $14.99) and up to 12”x12” in various square, portrait and landscape options.